hihebark/bevor/README.md

 # Bevor (beta)

 **[Bevor](https://en.wikipedia.org/wiki/Bevor)** it's a [laravel validator](https://laravel.com/docs/master/validation) alike to validate requests / payloads.
-This module is still in **beta** use it on your own risk, if you find an anomaly or an issue you can create a new [Issue](https://github.com/hihebark/bevor/issues) or open new [Pull Request](https://github.com/hihebark/bevor/pulls) are appreciated.
+This module is still in **beta** use it at on your own risk, if you find an anomaly or an issue you can create a new [Issue](https://github.com/hihebark/bevor/issues) or open new [Pull Request](https://github.com/hihebark/bevor/pulls) are appreciated.

 ## Instalation
 ```